valbercesar/pldotnet/CONTRIBUTING.md

 #### Structure Breakdown

 - **type**: The type of change, such as `feat`, `fix`, `docs`, `style`, `refactor`, `test`, or `chore`.
-- **scope**: We use the scope to add Jira automation for managing tasks.
-Add the Jira identification ticket.
+- **scope**: Optional.
+We use the scope to add automation for managing tasks.
+You can add the Jira or Github identification ticket, if applicable.
 - **description**: A short, clear summary of what was changed.
 - **body**: Optional.
 Provides additional details, such as the reasoning behind the change or additional context.
 - **footer**: Optional.
 Used to reference issues or breaking changes, like `BREAKING CHANGE: <description>` or `Closes #123`.